-a) Timetabled curricular time - Years 7 and 8 have allocated timetable time of 50 minutes per week and Years 9 -11 have 35 minutes per week, with dedicated schemes of work and lesson plans focussing on the areas listed above.
+a) Timetabled curricular time - Years 7 and 11 have weekly timetabled lessons taught by the PSHEE Department using dedicated schemes of work and lesson plans focussing on the areas listed above.
 In addition, Years 7 undertake a Springboard programme fortnightly, focussing on developing wellbeing, resilience and study skills.
-In the Sixth Form, the PSHEE programme is delivered through 'Your Future' which offers a 50-minute session weekly in the Lower Sixth and fortnightly in the Upper Sixth.
-Part of the 'Your Future programme is run jointly with Warwick School so Sixth Form students from both schools join together for fortnightly lessons.
-The 'Your Future' programme is coordinated by the Head of Sixth Form and Head of Futures, in consultation with the Director of Wellbeing, Values and Skills.
+In the Sixth Form, the PSHEE programme is delivered through 'Your Future' which offers a 50-minute session at least fortnightly.
+Part of the PSHEE programme is run jointly with Warwick

+School when Sixth Form students from both schools join together for fortnightly lessons.
+The 'Your Future' programme is coordinated by the Head of Sixth Form and Head of Futures, in consultation with the Head of PSHEE and Deputy Head Pastoral.
-b) Pastoral/tutorial time activity sessions - Key Stages 3, 4 and Sixth Form have a tutorial time programme of activities that cover PSHEE and citizenship themes as well as, for example, careers education and guidance.
-This provision has flexibility allowing us to respond to needs as they arise.

-c) Specialist speakers and workshops - these take place periodically throughout the year and on certain days the curriculum is suspended for PSHEE talks and activities.

-2) Provision through teaching and learning in other subjects/curriculum areas, for example English and Drama, Religion and Philosophy, Biology and Computer Science

-3) Provision of PSHEE across the whole school, including for example, in assemblies, voluntary service, fundraising, peer mentoring, and a wide range of cocurricular activities.
-National focus times such as Antibullying Week or Safer Internet Day may be used to draw attention to topics.
-A week-long annual Festival of Wellbeing is organised which in the past has included community singing workshops, laughter yoga and keynote speakers.
+- b) Pastoral/tutorial time activity sessions Key Stages 3, 4 and Sixth Form have a tutorial time programme of activities that cover PSHEE and citizenship themes as well as, for example, careers education and guidance.
+This provision has flexibility allowing us to respond to needs as they arise. - c) Specialist speakers and workshops these take place periodically throughout the year and on certain days the curriculum is partially suspended for PSHEE talks and activities.
+We have a strong partnership with <a href="https://linear.nlm.nih.google.com/linear.nlm.nih.google. - 2) Provision through teaching and learning in other subjects/curriculum areas, for example English and Drama, Religion and Philosophy, Biology and Computer Science - 3) Provision of PSHEE across the whole school, including for example, in assemblies, voluntary service, fundraising, peer mentoring, and a wide range of cocurricular activities.
+National focus times such as Antibullying Week or World Mental Health Day may be used to draw attention to topics.
+An annual Festival of Wellbeing is organised which in the past has included community singing workshops, laughter yoga and keynote speakers.
 We have also developed a Mental Health Strategy to increase our support for students.